 Χ A numeric data matrix where rows are points and columns are dimensions.
-This can be missing if BNINDEX is supplied. k An integer scalar for the number of nearest neighbors. ••• Further arguments to pass to individual methods.
+This can be missing if BNINDEX is supplied. k An integer scalar specifying the number of nearest neighbors to search for.
+Further arguments to pass to individual methods.
 This is guaranteed to include subset, get.index, get.distance, last, warn.ties, raw.index and BPPARAM.
-See ?"findKNN-methods" for more details.
+See ?"findKNN-functions" for more details.
 BNINDEX A BiocNeighborIndex object containing precomputed index information.
-This can be missing if BNPARAM is supplied, see Details.
+This can be missing if X and BNPARAM is supplied, see Details.
 BNPARAM A BiocNeighborParam object specifying the algorithm to use.
 This can be missing if BNINDEX is supplied, see Details.